Updated 2019 01 25: Added links to related articles.

-The unprincipled cynic and the honest fool (Sep.
-13, 2008 — the link no longer functions, and the indicated article vanished from the Internet).
+The unprincipled cynic and the honest fool (That link no longer functions, and the indicated article vanished from the Internet, although a version of the article is accessible at this link, attributed to a different author – WHS, 2019 01 25).
 In that article he explained, amongst many other things describing the state of the non-existence of Canadian democracy, that, “Our parliamentary system degenerated many decades ago into a form of elected dictatorship, ruled from the Prime Minister’s Office.”

 As to what the options are in this Canadian federal election, he stated in that article, after providing numerous reasons (with which I whole-heartedly agree) for reaching it, the following conclusion,